 If you respond to feedback but spend a lot of time to iterate through the changes, failure is evident again.
 In short, you need to showcase agility skills to stay relevant and valuable.

-- Launch an MVP before moving to the full-scale product.
+- Build an MVP before moving to the full-scale product.
 The minimal viable product that focuses on core functionalities should be the focus.
 This can be a good starting point for gathering loyal customers and honest feedback to start revisions.

 - Maintain a lower amount of cruft in the code, i.e., the unwanted parts of the code.
 The lower the cruft, the quicker it is to identify and fix bugs.